KazKozDev/deepchain-refinement/README.md

 <p align="center">DeepChain is a Python-based system that automatically applies refinement techniques to LLM.</p>
 <p align="center">One script.
 Three iterations.</p>

-The tool helps engineers visualize how each refinement enhances the quality and depth of LLM outputs.
+The tool helps engineers visualize how each refinement prompt enhances the quality and depth of LLM outputs.

 DeepChain uses a structured, three-stage refinement pipeline to enhance LLM responses.
 It begins with basic analysis, which performs initial prompt processing and baseline generation.
 The second stage, detailed refinement, adds context-aware improvements, intent analysis, and fact verification.
 Finally, comprehensive synthesis integrates and cross-validates information from previous stages into a consistent, in-depth result.